-Transmission of the virus from a varicella or zoster patient by droplet or smear infection, in particular by contact with saliva or fluid content of the blisters as well as sneezing or coughing.
-After infection and replication in the epithelium of the respiratory tract (more rarely the conjunctiva), the first viral phase and further replication in the lymphatic system occurs.
+Transmission of the virus from a varicella or zoster patient by droplet or smear infection, especially by contact with saliva or fluid contents of the vesicles as well as sneezing or coughing.
+After infection and replication in the epithelium of the respiratory tract (less frequently in the conjunctiva), the first viraemic phase and further replication in the lymphatic system occur.

 ManifestationThis section has been translated automatically.

 Mainly occurring in childhood (2/3 of all cases in the 5th to 9th year of life); rarely in adults (Varicellae adultorum); very rarely 2nd occurrence of varicella as a reinfection in adults.

 Infestation in cranio-caudal direction.
 First the scalp (often infestation of the hairy scalp!) and the oral mucosa (infestation almost obligatory; note: always inspect the oral mucosa in the case of varicella); then the trunk and extremities.
 Palms and soles of the feet are usually left out.

 95% of infections are clinically manifest.
 The incubation period is usually about 14 days (9-23 days).
 After a short prodromal stage, slight fever, distinct itching and exanthema are observed.

 Integument: Gradual appearance of small red spots with rapid transition to papules and vesicles.
 The content of the vesicles, which is initially clear, becomes cloudy and forms firmly adhering crusts which fall off after 2-3 weeks without leaving scars.
 Polymorphic exanthema due to the simultaneous presence of different developmental phases of efflorescence(Heubner's star map).
 The number of bubbles varies from a few to several hundreds.
 Due to scratching effects and secondary infection, varioliform scars may remain.
 Hemorrhagic or bullous transformation possible.